Usmanfawad/usmanfawad/README.md

 ### Hi 👋
-## This is Usman, a Python Developer.
+## This is Usman, a Software Developer.